Cedrugs/streakinator/README.md

 - Commit academic fraud

 > Misusing this tool is unethical and may harm your professional or academic reputation.
-By running Streakinator, you acknowledge and accept full responsibility for its use.
+By running streakinator, you acknowledge and accept full responsibility for its use.

 ---